 Soak Kadampuli/ Malabar tamarind separately.
 Clean and discard the water.
 Add salt and set aside.

-Pre grind black peppercorns and fennel seeds.
+Pre grind black peppercorns and crush ginger garlic and cinnamon.

 Butter fried Pork Chops